USD: Looking outside of the US – ING

 Editors’ Picks

-GBP/USD trades below 1.3100 in European trading on Tuesday, stalling its recovery from multi-week lows.
-A modest USD downtick lends support to the pair but China's economic woes-led dour mood checks gains.
-BoE- and Fed-speak are in focus.
+GBP/USD has gained upside traction toward 1.3100 during Friday's European trading, in a delayed reaction to the UK GDP and the industrial growth in August.
+Traders now look to the US PPI data for short-term impetus, as the US Dollar consolidates weekly gains.

-Gold price languishes near one-week low, bears await break below trading range support
+Gold price remains below $2,650 amid modest USD uptick, look to US PPI for fresh impetus

-Gold price (XAU/USD) attracts some sellers for the fifth straight day on Tuesday and drops to over a one-week low, closer to the $2,630 trading range support during the first half of the European session.
+Gold price attracts some follow-through buying for the second straight day on Friday and recovers further from a nearly three-week low, around the $2,602 area touched the previous day.

 RBA widely expected to keep key interest rate unchanged amid persisting price pressures